-leftover roast turkey, chopped into bite size pieces
+leftover roast turkey or roast chicken, chopped into bite size pieces

 - Saute the onion for several minutes over medium heat, stirring, in 1 tablespoon of the butter and in the bacon fat.
 You can use all butter instead, or substitute oil if you prefer.

 - Add the mushrooms with a pinch of salt, and sauté until they're soft and brown, and have released a fair bit of liquid.
 Remove the sautéed vegetables with a slotted spoon and set them aside.

-- Gradually add the turkey broth, whisking continually to incorporate all the ingredients.
+- Gradually add the turkey or chicken broth, whisking or stirring continually to incorporate all the ingredients.
 Add the mustard, wine, and, if you’re using it, the Worcestershire sauce.
 Stir well.

-- Stir in the onion and mushrooms and cook over medium heat for another two to three minutes.
+- Stir in the onion and mushrooms and cook over medium heat for another 2-3 minutes.

-- Over medium heat, add the sour cream and whisk it vigorously until everything is combined.
+- Over medium heat, add the sour cream or Greek yogurt and stir it vigorously until everything is combined.
 Watch it carefully, as the sauce should not boil.
-Test and correct the seasoning.
+Test and correct the seasoning as needed.

 - You can also serve this over noodles, or stir it into noodles, top with small cubes of bread, drizzle some melted butter over it and pop it into the oven until the bread cubes turn into dark, crunchy croutons, if you like casseroles.

 - However you choose to go . . . .
 I hope you enjoy this. ;o)